 The Wigwam Hiking Outdoor Pro is another great option offering fantastic breathability.
 The fit is looser, so it doesn't wick as well as the Wrightsock, but the looser knit and larger coils along the interior of the sock grab moisture to move it effectively away from the foot.
 Unfortunately, this sock loses its wicking power in colder weather, as we observed on a winter camping trip.
 Luckily, you can fit a liner underneath the sock that helps to increase its ability to wick.
 The Injinji Outdoor Midweight Crew NuWool also provides superior breathability, though some of our testers mentioned that sweat lingers in spots between the toes, so it didn't score as high as the Wrightsock or Wigwam.

 Overall, if you're seeking a thinner sock that wicks and breaths the best, the Wrightsock CoolMesh II Crew is your best bet.
-While all the socks we tested breathe relatively well, of the merino-synthetic blends, the Darn Tough Light Hiker is our favorite, for its thinner materials, followed by the Farm to Feet Damascus Midweight.
+While all the socks we tested breathe relatively well, of the merino-synthetic blends, the REI Merino Wool Ultralight Crew is our favorite, for its thinner materials, followed by the Farm to Feet Damascus Midweight.

 A good hiking sock will keep you warm when you need it the most, whether you are summiting a mountain or curling up in a cozy sleeping bag.
 When looking at warmth, we take into consideration the wet and dry warmth of each sock.
 To test warmth when wet, we dunk each sock in water, intrepidly bite down on our lower lip, and hike around in cold temperatures.
-To test warmth when dry, we fly ourselves to remote places in Alaska during early Spring or camp out at altitude through the summer months where temperatures vary from 10F to 35F daily.
+To test warmth when dry, we fly ourselves to remote places in Alaska during early spring or camp out at altitude through the summer months, where temperatures vary from 10F to 35F daily.
 Then we take each sock on split-boarding missions by day and snow-camp adventures at night.
 In the end, we rate each hiking sock based on performance in these conditions.

 If sublime warmth is your goal, it's essential to look for a sock that integrates more wool than synthetic materials.
 These typically offer impressive warmth when both wet and dry.
-For example; the Darn Tough Full Cushion, Smartwool Hike Medium, and REI Co-op Lightweight Merino Wool Hiking Crew offer the best warmth in both wet and dry conditions, with the proportional amount of merino wool being higher than other materials.
+For example, the Darn Tough Full Cushion and REI Co-op Lightweight Merino Wool Hiking Crew offer the best warmth in both wet and dry conditions, with the proportional amount of merino wool being higher than other materials.
 This is simply because wool insulates both when wet and dry more effectively than other synthetic materials like nylon or polyester.
 These socks provide more warmth and a much wider range of thermoregulation.
 The Danish Unisex Merino Wool Socks is an example of a merino wool synthetic blend that isn't as warm as the socks mentioned above.
 This is because it integrates only 33% merino wool among other synthetic materials, whereas the other options offer between 66%-70% merino wool in its construction, along with thicker materials.

 Synthetic socks, like the Wigwam Hiking Outdoor Pro, perform well in warm conditions, but lack warmth when temperatures drop as they tend to lose their wicking properties when dry or wet.
 That said, they still do insulate well when wet, offering protection in colder weather, as long as you stay mobile.

-While toe socks like the Injinji Outdoor Midweight Crew NuWool are colder than traditional styles because of their individualized digit design.
+Toe socks like the Injinji Outdoor Midweight Crew NuWool are colder than traditional styles because of their individualized digit design.
 This keeps toes away from each other, which doesn't enable a 'warming effect,' similar to how mittens are typically warmer than gloves.
 Of the socks tested, this is the coldest sock in both wet and dry conditions.

 Socks really do take a beat down while exploring outdoors, and a good one will last you for several hundred miles before failing.
 Testing durability in a short period can be pretty tough, but we managed to see a difference after putting 60 miles on each sock tested.
 This has been our fifth year testing these socks, with some seeing very few changes.
 After these years of fastpacking, hiking, and biking, we've been able to note big differences in durability.

-A sock that dries quickly has a large advantage on multi-day backpacking trips, especially in rainy climates or on trails that have seen a fresh rain.
+A sock that dries quickly has a large advantage on multi-day backpacking trips, especially in rainy climates or on trails that have seen fresh rain.
 To test drying speed, we went hiking and backpacking in the field, purposely dunking our feet into streams and rivers along the way.
 We continued to hike to see if each would dry out on their own.
 In addition to these subjective field tests, we performed very precise drying analysis to see how quickly each dry in a home dryer.
 These two data points help us determine which socks dry the fastest and which retain water.

-The Wigwam Hiking Pro come it at second place drying in just 70 minutes, similar to the Darn Tough Light Hiker.
-However, the Light Hiker earns a lower score because it took longer to dry during our air drying tests in a fairly humid environment, they typically took longer to dry.
+The Wigwam Hiking Pro lands in second place drying in just 70 minutes, similar to the Darn Tough Light Hiker.
+However, the Darn Tough Light Hiker earns a lower score because it took longer to dry during our air drying tests.
 The Darn Tough Full Cushion surprised us for its cushioning, drying at the same time, and offers a quick-drying capability on the trail.
 Overall, if you're seeking a fast-drying sock, the REI Merino Wool Ultralight Crew, Wigwam Hiking Outdoor Pro and Wrightsock CoolMesh II Crew offer the fastest drying time.